IxDA seeks to advance the discipline of interaction design by fostering a community of passionate individuals dedicated to moving our mission forward.

 Many disagreements stem from simple misunderstandings.
 If you find behavior or comments offensive it may be that the person is unaware of the reaction s/he is creating.
 Tell them directly.
 Likewise, if someone informs you that your behavior is unwelcome, listen and engage with them to understand and resolve the issue.

 Help us create a safe environment

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, IxDA is committed to providing support and resolution.
 So, we ask that you take the following steps:

 - In a physical setting such as a conference or local event, contact the event staff immediately.
 Attendees violating these rules may be asked to leave the conference without a refund at the sole discretion of the event organizers.

-- Online, our discussion forums have moderators who can take action on any participant creating a hostile environment for others.
+- Online – whether in a discussion forum, social space, or event – moderators may take action on any participant creating a hostile environment for others.
 Consequences can include removal from online communities and suspension of accounts.
-More details on forum policies can be found here.

 Lastly, we welcome you to contact the IxDA Executive Director or any of our officers at any time to report an issue or to give feedback on our efforts to create a welcoming and respectful environment for all.
 They can be reached at: